DevL/Intermediate3/exercises/03_pandas/instructions.md

 6. In exercise 3 above, you were instructed to merge users and posts.
 Could you have [joined](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.join.html) the two dataframes instead?
 If so, what would you have to do combine the two dataframes?
 7. Now do all of the above exercises using [Polars](https://pola.rs) instead of Pandas.

+## Exercise notes

+If for any reason the JSON Placeholder API would be inaccessible, copies of the JSON data for `posts`, `users`, and `albums` are stored in the _backup_ directory of this exercise.

 ## Solution notes

 A solution for exercises 1-4 has been provided in the _solutions/03_pandas_ directory.